 Getting Around Marrakech

 The best way to get around Marrakech is on foot.
-Sure, this is a big city, but most of the main attractions are clustered at or within walking distance of the Medina.
-Alternatively, if you're looking for a fun way to get from the Medina into the Ville Nouvelle, consider taking a calèche (horse-drawn carriage).
-Upon arriving at Marrakech-Menara Airport (RAK), located about two and a half miles southwest of the city center, you can either take a taxi or the ALSA public bus.
+Sure, this is a big city, but most of the main attractions are clustered at or within walking distance of the medina.
+Alternatively, if you're looking for a fun way to get from the medina to other parts of the city, consider taking a calèche (horse-drawn carriage).
+Or, you can take one of ALSA's Tourist Buses to many popular Marrakech sights.
+Upon flying into Casablanca's Mohammed V International Airport (CMN) and taking a train to the Marrakech Train Station or continuing on to Marrakech Menara Airport (RAK), located about 5 miles southwest of the medina, you can either take a taxi or an ALSA bus to the city center.
 Many hotels also offer airport shuttle services.

 |On Foot||Getting around Marrakech on foot is relatively easy.
 Most of the Red City's must-see sights can be found inside the walls of the medina.
 However, you may want to consider hiring a professional guide, as the medina's winding alleyways can be tricky to navigate.
 While you'll find many locals in Jemaa El Fna offering to show you around, these individuals tend to charge high fees, so opt for a more reputable guide through your hotel or from a local tour company.
 If you decide to venture out on your own, make sure to carry a comprehensive map or guidebook.
 Many of the street signs are in Arabic, and you could find yourself wandering aimlessly for hours (though that may not be a bad thing).|